Tithibots/tithiwa/README.md

 Automate Web WhatsApp with selenium.

 Full explained Videos on that project are coming soon.
-Stay tune with my youtube channel [Noobie techs](https://www.youtube.com/c/NoobieTechsTithi_mukherjee/)
+Stay tune with our youtube channel [Noobie techs](https://www.youtube.com/c/NoobieTechsTithi_mukherjee/)

 Table of contents
   * [Contribution and creativity points](#contribution)